-Available-for-sale financial assets
+The Company classified its investments as available-for-sale financial assets.

 Available-for-sale financial assets are non-derivative financial assets and are included in non-current assets unless the investment matures or the directors intend to dispose of the investments within 12 months from the end of the reporting period.